 Does My School Booster Need Insurance?

-Yourhttps://aim-companies.com/events-need-booster-club-insurance/booster club needs insurance as it faces several potential liability risks.
+Your booster club needs insurance as it faces several potential liability risks.
 These include personal injury at your fundraisers and other events, property damage or theft, embezzlement, and social media liability.
 Such risks expose your club to financial harm and may damage your reputation.
-Insurance protects against all of this, allowing you to focus on your mission of supporting students and activities.
+Nonprofit booster club insurance can help protect your parent group in the event someone brings a lawsuit against the organization.

 Affordable Insurance Solutions for Nonprofit Boosters